Last Updated on April 9, 2025 by Hannah Stephenson

 It was pouring with rain when we went, so we opted for the warmth of the tour bus, but I would love to do this hike on a sunny day!

-The tour costs R565, but it doesn’t include any entry fees.
+The tour costs R595, but it doesn’t include any entry fees.
 They are as follows:

-- R400 for the Cape Point Nature Reserve
+- R455 for the Cape Point Nature Reserve

-So you’re looking at R1,115 for the whole day, and then we probably spent another R250 at a restaurant for lunch.
-It’s a fantastic way to get an overview of the Cape Peninsula and we really loved our guide.
+This tour is a fantastic way to get an overview of the Cape Peninsula and we really loved our guide, Michael.
 I would definitely recommend this tour if you’re more into nature than wine!

 You can grab your spot on the Cape Point tour here, with free cancellation!